Introduction and Inspirations

 Variable Assignment

-Moreover, since there is no idea of immutability of variables in Bleach, it's allowed to assign different values of different types at different points in time to the declared variable.
-To do that, the programmer uses the assignment operator =.
+Moreover, since there is no idea of immutability of variables in Bleach, it is allowed to assign different values of different types at different points in time to the declared variable.
+To do that, the programmer uses the assignment operator =

 let foo;